-On June 8, 2018, defendants moved to dismiss the complaint for failure to plead demand futility and failure to state a claim.
-The motions are fully briefed, and argument is scheduled for March 5, 2019.
+On June 18, 2018, defendants moved to dismiss the complaint for failure to plead demand futility and failure to state a claim.
+The motions are fully briefed, and argument was held March 5, 2019.
+On March 5, 2019, the Court of Chancery heard oral argument on (i) the motion to dismiss the Reith complaint and (ii) Ladjevardian's (see below) motion to intervene and stay.
+The Court took the motion to dismiss under advisement.
 Discovery is stayed pending a decision on the motions to dismiss.
 Because the litigation is at an early stage and motions to dismiss are pending, we are unable at this time to provide a calculation of potential damages or litigation loss that is probable or estimable.
-Although there can be no assurance as to the ultimate outcome, the Company believes it has meritorious defenses, will deny liability, and intends to defend this litigation vigorously.
+Although there can be no assurance as to the ultimate outcome, the Company believes it has meritorious defenses, has denied liability, and intends to defend this litigation vigorously.